A bullied kid had a rare escort to his first day of school: a group of bikers

 About a year ago, Phil's mom noticed he had bruises all over him.

-But he wouldn't tell her where we got them.
+But he wouldn't tell her where he got them.
 He tried to shrug it off.

 "He would tell me, 'Oh, I fell' or something," Mick said.